- Prevent injuries

 - Reporting and recordkeeping

-- Safety committees
+- Safety committees and meetings

 - Supervisors guide